-Non-negligible Risks Negligible Risks Affect a wide area, causes significant damage, and/or continues over a long period of time Temporary がた。はフスを Indicate the absence or breakdown of enforcement of the legal system; Unusual or non-systematic; Are not corrected or adequately responded to upon being identified Limited in their impact It has a significant negative impact on society, the Effectively controlled through the production of forest products and other services, the forest directly and indirectly affected ecosystem, and the people by forest operations.
+Non-negligible Risks Negligible Risks Affect a wide area, causes significant damage, and/or continues over a long period of time Temporary Indicate the absence or breakdown of enforcement of the legal system; Unusual or non-systematic; Are not corrected or adequately responded to upon being identified Limited in their impact It has a sianificant neaative

-implementation of monitoring

-effective government agencies.

-and enforcement measures.
+It has a significant negative impact on society, the production of forest products and other services, the forest ecosystem, and the people directly and indirectly affected by forest operations.

-carried out by efficient and
+Effectively controlled through the implementation of monitoring and enforcement measures carried out by efficient and effective government agencies.